 Throughout his career, Scott Case has been involved in many start-ups.
 He was the CTO of Priceline, the “Name Your Own Price” company when it reached a billion dollars in annual sales in less than 24 months.
-Case, who says he is a “lunatic entrepreneur with 863 projects that could turn out to be revenue” uses OKRs for goal setting.
+Case, who says he is a “lunatic entrepreneur with 863 projects that could turn out to be revenue,” uses Objectives and Key Results (OKRs) for goal setting.
 He believes they complement his company’s cultural values of resiliency, transparency, and clarity, which he holds dear.

 In Upside’s case, their plan was completely derailed.